Created by Alan Sharp

 Hackman plays HARRY MOSEBY, a former running back for the Oakland Raiders, working as a small-time Los Angeles private eye.
 But he’s not particularly good at it.

 Poor Harry.
 He’s a lost soul, an emotional cripple, a doomed figure doggedly throwing himself into his work.
 He’d rather solve other people’s problems than his own.
 To escape the pressures of the disintegration of his own marriage, he takes on a wandering daughter job for a former starlet.
-Turns out that the subject, Delly, is a trashy little teen sexpot in constant danger of boiling over (Melanie Griffith in her first — and arguably best — role), just like dear old mom, and Harry’s not doing anyone any favors hauling her back to Los Angeles from the Florida Keys.
+Turns out that her daughter, Delly, is a trashy little teen sexpot in constant danger of boiling over (Melanie Griffith in her first — and arguably best — role), just like dear old mom, and Harry’s not doing anyone any favors hauling her back to Los Angeles from the Florida Keys.

 And that’s just the beginning, as Harry (and the audience) soon discover that finding the answer to one question only opens up more questions in this dark, wonderfully complex film full of morally ambiguous twists and turns and some wonderful performances, including a sexually charged encounter between the lonely Harry and Paula (Jennifer Warren), a woman living in tropic squalor in the Florida Keys with a man dealing in some very strange goods indeed..